 Since 1976, American Hiking has worked with Congress, federal agencies, and many recreation and conservation partners on policy issues and legislation to ensure funding for trails, preservation of natural areas, and protection of the hiking experience.

-American Hiking works on a range of issues that affect hiking and foot trails.
+American Hiking works on a range of issues that affect public lands, hiking, and trails.
 The links below include information about a variety of policies, bills, and issues that have immediate or significant impacts on trails and the hiking experience.
 Do you have questions or suggestions about issues that affect the hiking experience?
 Email us!

 The mission of the bipartisan House Trails Caucus is to provide a forum for interested members of Congress to work together for the creation and conservation of our natural landscape and recreation activities through the preservation of trails.